voschezang/coding-handbook/goals-planning-strategy.md

 # Theme B

 Current State
 > What is currently lacking.
-Link to Current design
+Link to the current design.

 Desired State
 > What outcome is envisioned.
 Read more here.